runcitadel/blog/posts/current-status/index.md

 authorLink: https://twitter.com/AaronDewes
 ---

-In this blog post, I'll try to explain why the net update is taking so long to develop, and provide more information about the current state of Citadel.
+In this blog post, I'll try to explain why the next update is taking so long to develop, and provide more information about the current state of Citadel.

 ## Current development status